 Why choose this course?

-This course offers a practical programme of study, enabling you to bring characters to life.
+The Animation degree offers practical study, enabling you to bring characters to life.
 This specialised Animation programme will transform you into a versatile creative in the art of the moving image.
-Designed and developed from the ground up with employability as the core aim, you will develop skills in 2D, 3D and stop motion animation.
+Designed and developed from the ground up with employability at the core, you will develop skills in animation, motion graphics and design.

 You will finish your studies with the professional skills and creative thinking strategies to pursue a career within animation studios, work as a freelance artist, or start your own studio.